Tuesday, February 17, 2026

-Born on 22 May 1921 in Aliaga, Nueva Ecija, Philippines, Mr Soledad’s life spanned over a century of immense change.
-In his early years in the Philippines, he was a man of the land, personally tending to his rice fields in Pabloan, Nueva Ecija.
+Born on 22 May 1921 in Aliaga, Nueva Ecija, Philippines, Mr Soledad lived through more than a century of social, political, and cultural change.
+In his early years, he worked as a farmer in Pabloan, Nueva Ecija, personally tending to rice fields that sustained his family.
 He later moved to Aduas Centro, Cabanatuan City, where he and his first wife, the late Florentina Castelo, raised five sons.

 His journey to Australia began in 1981 when he was petitioned by his youngest son, Adriano, and his late daughter-in-law, Carolina Cuevas.
-He migrated permanently, embracing life in Victoria and eventually becoming an Australian citizen.
-He remarried Henrietta Horca on 17 February 1990.
+He migrated permanently, embracing life in Victoria and later becoming an Australian citizen.
+He married his second wife, Henrietta Horca, on 17 February 1990.

-Mr Soledad was a pillar of the community, serving alternately as President and Vice-President of the Philippine Cultural Society for Families & Friends, Inc. He was also an original volunteer for the Damayan Filipino Support Group.
+Mr Soledad became a pillar of the Filipino-Australian community, serving alternately as President and Vice-President of the Philippine Cultural Society for Families & Friends, Inc. He was also an original volunteer of the Damayan Filipino Support Group, offering support and companionship to fellow migrants during times of need.

-His decades of service were formally recognised on 10 December 2003, when he received the Award for Excellence in Multicultural Affairs from the then-Governor of Victoria, John Landy, at a state reception at Parliament.
+His decades of service were formally recognised on 10 December 2003, when he received Victoria’s Award for Excellence in Multicultural Affairs at a state reception, presented by then Governor of Victoria, John Landy.

 Mr. Pablo Soledad receiving Victoria’s Award for Excellence in Multicultural Affairs from the then-Governor of Victoria, John Landy, on 10 December 2003.